electrovir/test-vir/README.md

 # Test Vir

-README currently out of date, see type declaration files contained within package instead (for now).

 The heroic testing package.

 Simple, typed, no magical globals, with CLI and JS APIs.

-This currently only works with pure JS scripts: if you're using TS (`.ts`) you must compile it to JS (`.js`) first.
-Tests verify that this runs in Mac, Linux, and Windows Node.js (12.x and 14.x) environments.
+This currently only works with pure JavaScript: if you're using TypeScript (`.ts`) you must compile it to JS (`.js`) first.
+Tests verify that this runs on Mac, Linux, and Windows in Node.js (12.x and 14.x) environments.

 # Install